gorjanradevski/revisiting-spatial-temporal-layouts/README.md

 ## Preparing the data

-Rougly put, you need to download the data splits and labels from [here](https://github.com/joaanna/something_else/tree/master/code/dataset_splits) and the annotations from [here](https://drive.google.com/drive/folders/1XqZC2jIHqrLPugPOVJxCH_YWa275PBrZ).
+Roughly put, you need to download the [data splits and labels](https://github.com/joaanna/something_else/tree/master/code/dataset_splits), the [annotations](https://drive.google.com/drive/folders/1XqZC2jIHqrLPugPOVJxCH_YWa275PBrZ), and the [video sizes](https://drive.google.com/file/d/1ANaDAxXoA63CA9zXalnmaskqfO4cftW4/view?usp=sharing).
 Then, use the ```create_datasets.py``` script to create the training and test datasets.
 More detailed istructions will be released soon.

 ## Training and Inference